Osmansiddiquer/looplets-demo-impl/README.md

             )
         )

-Note, that the matrix is infinite.
-This is because this is an iterator.
+Note, that this matrix is infinite.
 Underneath, A is a generator function that yields the values of the matrix according to its definition.